rxmii4269/COMP2140-DECODERS/README.md

 # COMP2140-DECODERS

-## Waterford high School Student Management System
+## Waterford High School Student Management System

 We will be using Java as the codebase.